xcp-ng/xcp-ng-org/docs/guides.md

 ### Autostart pool and virtual machines without HA

-We have two ways to sovle problem: CLI and Xen Orchestra.
+We have two ways to solve problem: CLI and Xen Orchestra.

 #### CLI:
 1. Determine the UUID of the pool for which we want to enable Auto Start.
 To do this, run the console command on the server: